laelcox/SimpleNeuralNetworkVisual/Readme.md

 A basic visual that shows the up- and downstream influences on and by a single neuron in an artificial neural network.
 These connections are relevant in both feedforward and back propagation operations.

-Change the values in the variable array *neuronsPerLayer*, and the diagram will dynamically adjust to reflect the new neural network architecture.
+Change the values in the variable array *neuronsPerLayer*, and the diagram will change to reflect the new neural network architecture.
 Hover over a neuron to see the neurons that influence it or are influenced by it.

 Here's what's happening in the network (for the intermediate-advanced reader):